 - 8″ X 9″ of fabric for the body ( I used baby cotton flannel)

-- Piece of felt that can go around the head for the hat
+- Piece of felt or knit fabric that can go around the head for the hat

 - Embroidery thread in colors for the mouth, eyes, nose, and eyebrows